• Skip to primary navigation

 Sugared Cranberries

 Sugared Cranberries are a festive treat for the holidays.
 Use as a festive garnish, cake toppers, or enjoy as a sweet and tangy dessert.
-Known as Candied Cranberries and Sparkling Cranberries (клюква в сахаре)
+Known as Candied Cranberries and Powdered Sugar Cranberries (клюква в сахаре)

 Print Recipe Pin Recipe Rate Recipe